-The sentiment behind the phrase “Redneck Riviera” was quickly made apparent; though we were driving west, socially it felt as if we were driving south.
+Though we were driving west, socially it felt as if we were driving south.
 Driving through town we saw a host of popular mid-scale chain restaurants and stores alongside a bevy of dives, outlets, and a handful of “fancy” restaurants.
-As in all of our travels, the dives and holes-in-the-wall are the places most worth visiting.
-These places survive for a reason and offer a true taste of the area.
+This area’s main draw isn’t its restaurants or shops – it’s the stunning Florida beaches.

 WHAT TO SEE + DO IN DESTIN